 “After the first round of tests, we’re starting to see very precise migration patterns between educational institutions and the HUB,” says Sebayuri.

 “We’ve also found a lot of beef bowls and tuna onigiris inside their gastrointestinal tracts.”

-Green Peace and Sea Shepherd have released statements voicing their concern that these scientific research techniques may be tested on animals.
+Green Peace and Sea Shepherd have released statements voicing their concern that these scientific research equate to animal cruelty.